 There have been various parallel “traditions” from time to time, where mystical formulas from common occult tradition and alchemy have been made use of, some of them so cunningly contrived that they became black magic or witchcraft.
 Such things have been used and misused in the name of Tantra, but none of them have possessed the systematic and profound methods of Tantric yoga.

 The Physical Entity

 The mere fact that man has imagined the existence of a divinity has caused him to search for information and recognition in every possible place other than from within himself.
-This created an attitude which rejected reality, "that which is", in a way that causes us to experience reality in favor of dreams and remote spiritual worlds.
+This created an attitude which rejected reality, “that which is”, in favour of dreams and remote spiritual worlds.

 These conceptions and dreams captivate us so much that we allow ourselves to be hypnotized into believing that they are more real than the reality we are experiencing here and now.
 This confused and anxious flight from life itself has generated an excess of moral systems — a puritanical and intellectual jungle — which excludes the average seeker.
 In the Tantric tradition, the yogini and the yogi are not imagined as remote higher beings.
 On the contrary, they are physical beings, living persons.
 The enactment of the play (ritual) is based on the assumption that “what is” is accepted rather than rejected.

 As I see it, there is found in every human the need to realize his/her whole being, no matter how remote this possibility seems to be.
 Some are more inclined to embrace this need than others.
 This is said to be the result of Karma.
 But the tantric masters have tried to bridge this karmic gap by introducing unknown universal methods and by rediscovering new topics, things which can be used by anyone, anywhere, regardless of creed, color, social status, personal characteristics or leftover karma.